openstack/openstack-manuals/doc/user-guide/source/dashboard_manage_images.rst

 #.
 Click :guilabel:`Delete Images`.

 #.
-In the :guilabel:`Confirm Delete Image` dialog box, click
+In the :guilabel:`Confirm Delete Images` dialog box, click
    :guilabel:`Delete Images` to confirm the deletion.